Come Sing with Me: Competition rules

 There would be three renowned singers to upload and levy their video for chorus every week of episodes.
 The audience could participate in the chorus on video via Mango TV and Changba, and could apply online in the platform to participate.

 In the first season, the program organizers would inform every renowned singer to choose six persons to arrive at the live party.
 Those six participators' results on the video to get approval points were score in front of three persons, who would have the opportunity to attend the live competition and chorus with their idols.
 Renown singers would choose one person to deed as their partnership in the party for the chorus.
 Every week of episodes, the live party would also appraise the most reception of Hi sing intelligent persons in grassroots and award the music rewards to those participators.

 In the second season, the program organizers would inform three renowned singers to choose 100 persons to arrive at the live party.
-The stage is also prepared and set up an particular area for them.
+The stage is also prepared and set up a particular area for them.
 Those one hundred Hi Sing participators conduct as part of the campaign group and interact with their idols at any time.
 Simultaneously, to coordinate the Hi Sing participators' arrival, program mode has also conducted a new entirely upgrade.
 They canceled the first season's original 6 in 3 competition rules, supersede from hundred persons interactive, and afterward announce three persons to enter the first round of chorus followed by 3 in 1 of the chorus.
 Renowned singers from 3 will choose 1 and 1 in 1 partnership chorus.
 The certain part of competition rules from the first season has remained the same and appraising the most reception of Hi Sing intelligent persons in grassroots part has also been canceled.
 Every week the live party would set a group of 5 to 6 persons and let renowned singers choose a chorus partner.